kitarp3690/Rock-Paper-Scissor/README.md

 # Rock Paper Scissor

-This is a simple graphical tic-tac-toe game developed in Python using the tkinter toolkit.
+This is a simple graphical rock-paper-scissor game developed in Python using the tkinter toolkit.